aleetsaiya/Blog/source/About/index.md

 <img src="/images/avatar.jpg" alt="avatar"/>

 ## Intro
 Hi there!
-My name is Hsueh-Ya, Tsai (蔡學亞), you can also call me Alee Tsai.
+My name is Hsueh-Ya, Tsai (蔡學亞), you can also call me Alee.
 I'm a Computer Science student who has a passion for web development.
 I often take online coding courses to improve my coding skills & increase my CS knowledge.
 For now, I have basic Front-End skills.
 Hope to be a Front-End engineer in the future👨‍💻🚀.

 > If you want to see my Front-End side projects, you can visit the [Works](/Works) page on this site.